 Why is Revolut able to move my account to the European company?

-We will only transfer any of your and our rights or obligations under the agreement, if we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions, or if we need to do so to keep any legal or regulatory requirements.
+We will only transfer your and our rights or obligations under the agreement, where we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions, or if we need to do so to keep any legal or regulatory requirements.
 If you are unhappy about being transferred for whatever reason, you can close your account for free in the app (but we hope this won’t be the case!).

 What will happen to my account when it is migrated?